-Truck · price guide 2026
+Truck · specs & buyer's guide

-Western Star 4800 Price — What It's Really Worth
+Western Star 4800 Truck Price Guide

 The Western Star 4800 sits at the traditional bonneted-conventional end of the Australian heavy-duty market, distributed and supported out of Queensland and favoured by owner-drivers and smaller fleets for tipper-and-dog, vocational and single-trailer highway work.
 Used examples are mostly tandem-drive prime movers and tippers, day-cab or sleeper, running Detroit or Cummins power through Roadranger manual transmissions; earlier trucks also appear with Caterpillar engines.
 Because each truck was specced to order, asking prices spread widely even between similar-age examples — driveline spec, diff ratings and body condition matter more than the badge.
 Supply concentrates in the eastern states, and tidy owner-driver trucks command a clear premium over hard-worked ex-fleet units.
 On emissions-era engines, documented service history is worth paying for.